rahul3399/web/README.md

 # web
   Website Created For Pulzion '18 PICT
 # Responsive
-  This Website is Responsive Designed with Bootstrap
+  This Website is responsive and designed using Bootstrap css framework